top of page

 The church has been rebuilt and redecorated many times.
 The current iteration presents the visitor with a lovely white interior, with engaged ionic columns decorate the nave and a flat ceiling presents the visitor with an illusionistic painting popular in ceilings of the baroque period.

 Surprisingly there is very little known about this church or its namesake Saint, Anastasia.
-There are no relics, nor is there a consistent story.
+There are no relics of the saint, nor is there a consistent story.
 Sadly, the church, like Anastasia, appears to be struggling for its current identity.
+There are, however, two important relics housed in St. Anastasia.
+The cloak of St. Joseph, husband of Mary and earthly father of Christ, is present in this church, as is the veil of Mary.

 --